defidecoder13/medical-shop-management/README.md

 # Medsathi pharmacy 🏥💊

-MediShop Admin is a comprehensive, full-stack **Pharmacy Management System** designed to streamline inventory, billing, sales tracking, and medicine expiry for local pharmacies.
+Medsathi Pharmacy Admin is a comprehensive, full-stack **Pharmacy Management System** designed to streamline inventory, billing, sales tracking, and medicine expiry for local pharmacies.
 Built strictly with modern web technologies, it features a fast, robust, and highly interactive UI that mimics the efficiency of traditional desktop ERPs (like Marg) but within a browser.

 **This project showcases advanced capabilities in Next.js App Router, full-stack typed API design, state management, complex printing logic, and robust database modeling.**